ComputationalAgingLab/computational_aging_course/_sources/dyn/complex_systems.md

 *Nothing in aging biology makes sense except in the light of dynamic equilibrium.*

 Aging biology today is not an engineering but science at its early step.
 This expresses in that we frequently cannot observe a direct causal and numerically tractable relationships (as in physics) but we are doomed to see mostly *associations* and *patterns*.
 However, it may also be a good starting point for dynamical modeling.
 Large volumes of data and absense of organizing paradigm are major challenges of the modern aging biology.
 Complex systems approaches provide some computational instruments and necessary vocabulary for simplification, understanding and identification the essential features from data.
-This chapter partly relies on recent work of {cite}`cohen2022complex` where corresponding philosophical framework as well as important computational examples were proposed.

-Throughout this chapter, you may come across many new words: **system**, **complexity**, **networks**, **emergence**, **resilience** and **critical transitions**.
+Throughout this chapter, you will come across many new words: **system**, **complexity**, **networks**, **emergence**, **resilience** and **critical transitions**.
 They form an important minimal vocabulary neccessary for developing complex systems intuition which (we believe) can be greatly useful for any researcher.
 We organize them in subsections and uncover one by one.
+This chapter partly relies on recent work of {cite}`cohen2022complex` where corresponding philosophical framework as well as important computational examples were proposed.

 ```{contents}
 ```